WilliamC07/MazeRunner/README.md

 6/2/19
 Working on title screen -- added images and created title screen (missing play and what is this section)
 6/3/19
+Finished title screen mode
+Fixed too many verticies forming and causing weird rays to form
+Added check to see if two Character can see each other (no walls blocking)

 # Eric
 5/17/19